TonyLee-99/ML2-Final-Project/README.md

 ## Why BART for Summarization?

-BART, or Bidirectional and Auto-Regressive Transformers, keeps the encoder-decoder Transformer backbone, but pretrains it as a denoising autoencoder.
+BART, or Bidirectional and Auto-Regressive Transformers, keeps the encoder-decoder Transformer backbone.
+The important difference is how BART is pre-trained.
+BART is pre-trained as a denoising autoencoder.
+This means that during pretraining, the model takes text that has been corrupted or noised, and it learns to reconstruct the original clean text.

 ![BART architecture](readme_assets/extracted/slide03_bart_architecture.png)